jorgearango/llmapper/prompt-summarize.md

 Treat everything in the article as factual.

+You will be identifying concepts and relationships to build a concept map.
+In the context of concept mapping, there is a difference between dynamic and static focusing questions.

 # METHODOLOGY

-1. Start by summarizing the article.
+1. Start by reading the article.
+2. Write a dynamic focusing question about the article that explores its relevance to humanity in general.
-2. Make a list of all concepts described in the article.
+3. Make a list of all concepts described in the article that help answer this dynamic question.
    - A concept is a common or proper noun
    - A concept cannot include more than one noun (it cannot include lists of nouns)
-3. Focus only on the concepts that are most relevant to what this article is about and why it matters.
+4. Focus only on the concepts that are most relevant to what this article is about and why it matters — how they help answer the dynamic focusing question.
-4. The first concept in the list is the main subject of the article
+5. The first concept in the list is the main subject of the article
-5. Take the first concept in the list and consider its relationship to every other concept in the list
+6. Take the first concept in the list and consider its relationship to every other concept in the list
-6. Do the same thing for the second concept, and then every remaining concept in the list.
+7. Do the same thing for the second concept, and then every remaining concept in the list.

 # OUTPUT